answersolutionsapps/runandread-ios/README.md

 - Opens files from Files app or share sheet
 - Background audio support

+## 📦 Dependencies
+[RunAndRead-Audiobook](https://github.com/sergenes/runandread-audiobook) is an open-source project aimed at generating high-quality text-to-speech (TTS) generated audiobooks using models like **Zyphra/Zonos**.
+Run & Read supports MP3 audiobooks generated using the RANDR pipeline in this repository.
+[See instructions here](https://github.com/sergenes/runandread-audiobook/blob/main/RANDR.md).

 ## Contributing
 Contributions are welcome!
 Please open an issue to discuss changes or submit a pull request.
 See coding guidelines in docs/ARCHITECTURE.md.